serprex/openEtG/README.md

 1. Start redis server in the background: `redis-server &`
 1. Start node http server and open the game: `open http://127.0.0.1:13602 && npm start`
   * Since we open the page before thes server has fully started, you may need to refresh the page
-  * To stop the server, press contrl+c in the Terminal
+  * To stop the server, press ctrl+c in the Terminal

 ### Windows Installation